Plusero/capacity-estimation/README.md

 This repository contains the code for the paper "A Data-efficient Capacity Estimation Method for Behind-the-Meter Solar PV Systems", accepted by [IEEE Power Tech 2025](https://2025.ieee-powertech.org/).

 # Structure of the project
-`notebooks/` - contains the Jupyter notebooks that conduct the experiments `scripts/` - contains the scripts that are used in the experiments `figs/` - contains the figures of results of the experiments `data/` - contains the data used in the experiments `README.md` - this file, describing the project
+`notebooks/` - contains the main notebooks that conduct the experiments `modules/` - contains the modules that are used in the experiments `figs/` - contains the figures of results of the experiments `data/` - contains the data used in the experiments `README.md` - this file, describing the project